pinney/antminer-u-boot_mod/README.md

   - TP-Link TL-WR710N v1 (version for European market
   - TP-Link TL-WR720N v3 (version for Chinese market)
   - TP-Link TL-WR740N v4 (and similar, like TL-WR741ND v4)

-The Antminer shipped with hacked code from OpenWrt based on the WR741ND v4 and WR743ND

 - **Atheros AR1311 (similar to AR9331)**
   - D-Link DIR-505 H/W ver.
 A1

 I tested this uboot along with OpenWrt trunk firmware on my S1.
-Flashing the bootloader is risky.
+Onion Omega Software Team has also tested this uboot. \\ Flashing the bootloader is risky. \\
 If you like expensive bricks proceed without caution.

 More information about supported devices: